For details about how I compiled the list and to view numbers 185 – 141, scroll to the bottom of the page.

 123. Mad The Swine (Mercury), b-side, released 1991

-An unexpected delight on its eventual release some thirty years or so late, Mad the Swine comes from the earliest sessions but failed to make it onto the first album.
+An unexpected delight on its eventual release some thirty years or so late, Mad The Swine comes from the earliest sessions but failed to make it onto the first album.
 Another example of Freddie’s penchant for Bible-inspired lyrics from that period.
-That apart, it’s hard to envisage where it might have been positioned on the ‘Queen’ album – certainly Roger’s percussion is different from anything else he was doing at the time – or what it might have replaced.
-The break at roughly 1:38 (“And then one day you’ll realise…”) is wonderful.
+That apart, it’s hard to envisage where it might have been positioned on the ‘Queen’ album – certainly Roger’s percussion is more apparent in the mix than on other songs of the time – or what it might have replaced.
+Best moment: the wonderful break at roughly 1:38 (“And then one day you’ll realise…”).

 122. If You Can’t Beat Them (Deacon), Jazz, 1978